MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/faq.md

 ### What languages is Microsoft 365 learning pathways available in?

 Microsoft 365 learning pathways is currently available only in English.
 Automatic end-to-end provisioning only works with English tenants.
-We plan on rolling out multilingual support for these nine languages in the first quarter of 2020.
+We plan on rolling out multilingual support for the following languages in the second quarter of 2020.

 - Chinese (Simplified)
-- Dutch (Netherlands)
 - French
 - German
 - Italian (Italy)